isinaltinkaya/WPSG2022/fst_pbs.md

     $REALSFS jpt.saf.idx > jpt.sfs
     $REALSFS ceu.saf.idx > ceu.sfs

-In order to plot the results open R and make a barplot
+In order to plot the results; open R and make a barplot

 ```
  ##run in R